razorpay/blade/rfcs/2021-06-15-shipping-blade.md

     ```html
     <script src="https://unpkg.com/@razorpay/blade@0.1.1/index.js" crossorigin></script>
     ```
-2. Consumers are allwoed to import anything from anywhere.
+2. Consumers are allowed to import anything from anywhere.
     ```js
     // this is allowed
     import { Button } from '@razorpay/blade'